syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/data-binding/remote-data.md

-> If the grid rendered rows with empty/blank values then it can be resolved with the procedure explained [here](https://ej2.syncfusion.com/aspnetmvc/documentation/grid/data-binding/data-binding#troubleshoot-grid-render-rows-without-data).
+N> If the grid rendered rows with empty/blank values then it can be resolved with the procedure explained [here](https://ej2.syncfusion.com/aspnetmvc/documentation/grid/data-binding/data-binding#troubleshoot-grid-render-rows-without-data).